con/opfvta-reexecution/paper/outline.md

 - Explore the benefits of YODA layout
 - Practice datalad

-## Dataset layout, YODA, and reproducibile execution
+## Dataset layout, YODA, and reproducible execution

 Explanation of nested dataset layout